heroku-gerbil/heroku-example-gerbil/README.md

 [for this app](https://github.com/heroku-gerbil/heroku-example-gerbil) and [for the Gerbil buildpack](https://github.com/heroku-gerbil/heroku-buildpack-gerbil).

+## Build and test the app locally
-Test it at home with:
+Build and test it at home with:
 ```shell
 gxpkg deps --install
 gxpkg build